Novae Terrae Foundation: Activities

 Novae Terrae redistributed funds it received to right-wing fundamentalist lobbyists in Italy, Spain, Great Britain, the United States, Poland, and Hungary.

 In November 2012, Volontè persuaded Monsignor Rino Fisichella to host an exhibition from the Aliyev Foundation, headed by the Azerbaijani President Ilham Aliyev, inside the Vatican.
 Later, the Monsignor's secretary sent Volontè a bank account number for Institute for the Works of Religion, the Vatican bank, which Novae Terrae paid 20 thousand euros to in January 2013.

 In 2014, Novae Terrae began to work more globally due to the influx of offshore money.
 They recruited lobbyists in Brussels, reimbursing travel and entertainment expenses.
 They also gave 8 thousand euros to Franciso Javier Borrego, a Spanish magistrate and former judge of the European Court of Human Rights.
 In January, Novae Terrae transferred 12 thousand euros to Benjamin Harnwell, a British ultra-conservative politician who founded the Dignitatis Humanae Institute, a Catholic organization whose most famous member is Steve Bannon.
 L'espresso notes that a few months after the transfer, Dignitatis organized a conference in the Vatican.
 In February, Novae Terrae donated 12 thousand euros to CitizenGo, pledging the same amount annually, renewable year to year, as well as 2 thousand to a Madrid communications company specializing in anti-abortion campaigns.
 In addition, they paid 33 thousand euros to two fundraising managers for CitizenGo.
-Later in 2014, Novae Terrae donated 25 thousand euros to the Iona Institute, a think tank known for campaigning against civil unions and abortion in Ireland.
+Later in 2014, Novae Terrae donated 25 thousand euros to the Iona Institute, a socially conservative organisation that advocates the advancement and promotion of the Christian religion and what it sees as the religion's social and moral values, based in Dublin.

 The same year, Novae Terrae created a pledge which called for an EU plan for families that would only recognize heterosexual marriage.
 Notable signatories include Antonio Tajani, who has opposed LGBT rights for decades and was elected president of the European Parliament shortly after, and the German Association for a Christian Culture (DVCK), which campaigns against LGBT rights.

 Novae Terrae was an integral player in Agenda Europe, until Volantè was investigated.
 They also funded the European Citizen’s Initiative Mum, Dad & Kids against equal marriage.
 Pink News identified the Center for Bioethics and Culture (CBC) and Alliance Defending Freedom (ADF) as part of a network set up by Novae Terrae, then issued a correction as the CBC had been included in the network without their prior approval or knowledge and were subsequently removed.

 In 2016, Novae Terrae gave 24 thousand euros to the Catholic University of Milan for the creation of the "Human Dignity Index", a modification of the Universal Humans Rights Index that defines "dignity" as the "universal right to be born" as part of a larger campaign to strategically reframe opposition to abortion rights as promotion of human rights.